-Distribution System Plan Implementation Progress
+• Distribution System Plan Implementation Progress

-Distribution system plan implementation progress is a performance measure implemented by the OEB starting in 2013.
+• Distribution system plan implementation progress is a performance measure implemented by the OEB starting in 2013.
 Consistent with other new measures, utilities were given an opportunity to define it in the manner that best fits their organization.
 The Distribution System Plan ("DSP") outlines NPEI's forecasted capital expenditures, over the 5-year period 2015-2019, required to maintain and expand the distributor's electricity system to serve its current and future customers.
 The "Distribution System Plan Implementation Progress" measure is intended to assess NPEI's effectiveness at planning and implementing the DSP.
 NPEI measures the progress of its DSP implementation as a ratio of actual total capital expenditures made in a calendar year over the total amount of planned capital expenditures for that calendar year.
-NPEI achieved 88.79% (2018 = 99.27%) completion at December 31, 2019 of its 2019 capital budget.
-NPEI filed its last approved DSP with its Cost of Service rate application for 2015.
+NPEI achieved 103.99% (2019 = 88.79%) completion at December 31, 2020 of its 2020 capital budget.
+Prior to 2021, NPEI filed its last approved DSP with its Cost of Service rate application for 2015.
 NPEI has prepared its next DSP, for the period 2021-2025, which was included as part of NPEI's 2021 Cost of Service Rate Application filed with the OEB in August 2020.
+On February 4, 2021, the OEB issued its Decision and Order for NPEI's 2021 Rate Application, approving rebased rates effective January 1, 2021.